 In theory, youth work should be far from Graeber’s theory on many pointless jobs that exists in today’s labour market.
 After all, supporting the future generation in actualizing their potential should be a priority and a worthwhile endeavour for individuals and society as a whole.

-However, politics, egos, inept management, useless tasks, and pointless infrastructures infiltrate the field.
+However, politics, egos, inept management, useless tasks, and pointless infrastructures seem to infiltrate the field.

 Empty statistics, visually appealing graphs, and fluff reports that don’t really tell us anything meaningful about the true impact of the work are used to sustain the existence of the organization or program.